 Since then the growth that Carnevale Network has experienced has been exponential.

-Comments that we have received via our social media pages from our audience have expressed their lack of knowledge and their appreciation at the information we have provided them upon our Platform providing them with a newfound respect and interest in the Cultures of these regions.
+Comments that we have received via our social media pages from our audience have expressed their lack of knowledge, their appreciation at the information we have provided them with upon our Platform, and their newfound inspiration, respect and interest in the Cultures of each of these regions.

 These comments have come from people within the regions featured upon our website and they often thank us for enlightening them about the cultures of the other regions as a result of the information upon our platform (Many are surprised at the aspects of their culture that they have in common with the other countries and islands that are object of our focus.

-(For those interested, some of the comments we have received can be found in the images below)
+(For those interested, some of the comments we have received can be found in the images below - Click to view images)

 We also receive these comments from people whose first encounter with these regions is through our platform and also the diasporas of these regions that exist within other parts of the world such as the United States of America, Africa, Asia and Europe.